oasci/metalflare/study/dissemination/reports/sims/README.md

 #### His148

-If we go one more residue further down the backbone, we see that His148 backbone dihedrals are relative similar across simulations.
+On the other side of Cys147, we see that His148 backbone dihedrals are relative similar across simulations.
 Cu(I) does have slightly larger ranges (i.e., backbone flexibility), but this does not appear nearly as drastic as Asn146.

 === "Reduced"